 And let me tell you something you already know – that matchstick won’t last forever.
 Life ends quickly and at times without notice.
 But how do we choose to impact the people we love, hate, or barely know – while we are around?
 How do we choose to receive?
 Not all trees are worth igniting, some are damp and unwilling.
 Some are the tallest redwoods, ecstatic to burn bright and ferociously with the impact you, a little match, started.

 You may feel insignificant at times, but you have tremendous impact, even when you’re caught in the rain.

 And when the life of the matchstick ends, at the end of its fuel, or blown out by wind,

 the forests burn on.” -Christian Watson

-The Matchstick is comprised of young, passionate individuals aiming to share stories that enlighten and inspire.
+The Matchstick is Amnesty International’s first human rights youth newspaper and is comprised of young, passionate individuals aiming to share stories that enlighten and inspire.

 Sareema Husain is a 20-year-old currently studying Media and Communications at Concordia University.
 She is an avid storyteller and enjoys using different multimedia tools to help convey abstract messages.
 She was first introduced to Amnesty in Grade 12, when she attended a Youth Conference held in Toronto.
 Since then, she’s volunteered for Write for Rights and is part of the film team for REEL Awareness, a human rights film festival.
 In her spare time, she can be found drinking tea, listening to punk rock or reading adventure novels.
 Her areas of interest include alternative media, feminism, and surveillance practices.
 She believes that using her voice is one of her greatest responsibilities and this is what propelled her to join the Matchstick team.